earowang/tsibbletalk/README.md

 ### Slicing and dicing on server-side

-The `key` carries nested and crossed embeddings, and the `index` provides temporal information.
+The `key` carries nested and crossed embedding, and the `index` provides temporal information.
 Slicing and dicing time index can help to build richer profiles for each series.
 A shiny module, a pair of UI and server functions, is provided to interactively slice and dice a *tsibble*.
-This allows to quickly locate an interesting slice over time.
+This allows to quickly locate an interesting slice in time.

 ``` r
 p <- fill_gaps(pedestrian) %>%